masum184e/handbook/IoT.md

 ESP-NOW is a fast, connectionless, peer-to-peer communication protocol developed by Espressif.
 It allows multiple ESP devices to communicate directly using Wi-Fi radio, without needing a router or internet.

 Think of it like Bluetooth or LoRa but built into ESP32’s Wi-Fi hardware.
+With this protocol short packet transmission has been performed without wifi connection, radio communication has been established between devices.
+Each packat can transfer maximum 250 byte data.

 #### Features